debraysimon/tpxle-doc/docs/C-Procedure-Topics/ReDoJoinRequestMT_T/README.md

 2. **Reset the device (revert to the original config file that was flashed in the tracker):** Send the downlink **ff010101** on LoRaWAN port=2
 3. **Reset the device (revert to the original config file that was flashed in the tracker and also remove Bluetooth bond):** Send the downlink **ff010102** on LoRaWAN port=2

-## Resetting the tracker to factory default configuration
+## Resetting the tracker with Abeeway updater

-The above button sequences only reset the tracker to the configuration that was saved in the tracker.
+The tracker can be reset to its factory default configuration using Abeeway updater.
 The factory default configuration can be found in the [Abeeway trackers Reference Guide](https://docs.thingpark.com/thingpark-location/D-Reference/DocLibrary_R/#reference-guides-and-tools), Chapter: Factory default Configuration.

 <html>
 <p>